 Reference materials state you should use one bag per chicken breast which in my books is a gross waste of money if there is still plenty of space left in the bag.
 The only thing you need to aim for is that the meat is in one even layer.

-Place the opening of the bag right below the nozzle of the vacuum sealer and seal.
+Place the opening of the bag right below the nozzle of the Vacuum Food Sealer Machine and seal.

-The machine will seal automatically when it’s sucked all the air out of the pouch.
+The Vacuum Food Sealer Machine will seal automatically when it’s sucked all the air out of the pouch.

 The chicken is ready to be cooked now.